Enterprise AutoML Workflow Redesign

 Impact

-smart defaults and inline validation caught mistakes before training ran
+Smart defaults and inline validation eliminated “silent failures,” catching mistakes before any training costs were incurred.

 Reflection